 13.)
 Robin Hood’s Bay

-Perched just south of Whitby in Yorkshire, Robin Hood’s Bay is one stunning and totally historic seaside village you have to visit.
+Perched just south of Whitby in Yorkshire, Robin Hood’s Bay is one stunning and historic seaside village you have to visit.

 Once a key smugglers’ village to bring in contraband items like alcohol, Robin Hood’s Bay still has a network of smuggler tunnels underneath the town itself.